philolo1/update_nimble_version/README.md

 ## About

-This program searches for nimble versions recurivly and updates them.
+This program searches for nimble versions recursively and updates them.

 ## Usage